Parable of the Renegades

-Before the situation between Lucas and Rio could go wrong again, a young waiter in a plain white uniform and blue apron announced his intrusion as he let himself into the room with a massive round plate balanced on one hand.
+Before the situation between Lucas and Rio could go wrong again, a young waiter in a plain white uniform and blue apron announced his intrusion.
+He let himself into the room with a massive round plate balanced on one hand.
 From the angle at which they sat, neither Lucas nor Rio could see what was on the plate.
 Of course, Rio knew what it was.
-She did order it after all.
+She did order it, after all.

 The waiter slowly knelt by an unoccupied side of the table and placed the dish in the center, where anyone from any of its four sides had a fair reach.

 Rio bowed slightly as she gave her thanks.
-Her gesture tempted Lucas to do the same out of trying to respect the proper etiquette of the nation he was currently in.
+Her gesture tempted Lucas to do the same out of trying to respect her nation’s proper etiquette.
 For a simple gesture, his bow was riddled with shakiness from doing it for the first time.

 Following a slight bow of his own, the waiter let himself out the same way he came in.
 The procedure was almost robotic despite the humanity in his voice.
 It should also be noted that Rio never left the young man’s eyes until the sliding door closed between them.
-Perhaps it was because she already had someone with her that the waiter’s professionalism won over his interest in girls this time.
+Perhaps it was because she already had someone with her that the waiter’s professionalism won this time.

-A slight sense for preserving beauty almost made him not want to eat what was within his grasp.
+A slight sense of preserving beauty almost made him not want to eat what was within his grasp.

 “Sashimi,” Rio informed him.
-“It is like the nigiri you tried at my house, except there is no rice and this was made from a different kind of fish.”
+“It is like the nigiri you tried at my house, except there is no rice.
+Also, this was made from a different kind of fish.”

-Now knowing what the meal was, Lucas made himself forget the thought of preserving the beauty before him; it was time to sink his teeth into delicious raw slices of fish once more.
+Now knowing what the meal was, Lucas forgot the thought of preserving the beauty before him; it was time to sink his teeth into delicious raw slices of fish once more!

-“I see chopsticks are still too much for you to handle,” Rio commented, trying to stifle her laughter, which she would have allowed to run free had it not been for her personal moment with Lucas only minutes ago.
+“I see chopsticks are still too much for you to handle,” Rio commented and tried to stifle her laughter, which she would have allowed to run free had it not been for her personal moment with Lucas only minutes ago.

 “Will you please quit rubbing the fact in?
 Ugh, dammit,” Lucas groaned and cursed after his first piece of sashimi slipped between his twin wooden utensils once more.
 “I never found time to practice.”

 She found it funny at first, but Rio was eventually left tapping a fingernail on the table as she had grown weary from watching Lucas fumble repeatedly.
-She did become a little excited when Lucas managed to pick up a piece of sashimi, but it all ended in vain when the moist cut of fish would fall back into the plate before the chopsticks could bring it inches closer to Lucas' mouth.
+She did become a little excited once when he managed to pick up a piece of sashimi, but it all ended in vain when the moist cut of fish fell back into the plate before the chopsticks could bring it inches closer to Lucas' mouth.

-At some point, Rio had already lost count on how many times this mishap had occurred, and she was done seeing it for the last time.
+At some point, Rio lost count on how many times this mishap had occurred.
+She was done seeing it for the last time.

-“Well, I guess this means I have no choice,” Rio said, standing and picking up her seat cushion along the way.
+“Well, I guess this means I have no choice,” she said, standing and picking up her seat cushion along the way.
 “Make some room for me, will you?”